about population projections

 Original source: Ontario Ministry of Finance

 Distributed by: Ontario Ministry of Health and Long-Term Care: IntelliHEALTH Ontario.

-Cite as: Population Projections [years], IntelliHEALTH Ontario, Ministry of Health and Long-Term Care [Released: release date].
+Cite as: Population Projections, 2016-2041, Ontario Ministry of Finance.
+IntelliHEALTH Ontario, Ministry of Health and Long-Term Care.

 - Projections are produced for July 1st of each year for the 30-year period following every Census using the cohort-component method.